 When Might Your Company Use Garden Leave?

 A garden leave clause aims to protect the privacy and interest of the employer.
 Particularly during the last few weeks of the employee’s contract.
-This is why in the UK, Garden Leave is most commonly applied when an employee is leaving to work for a competitor of their current employer.
+In the UK, employers most commonly apply Garden Leave when an employee is leaving to work for a competitor.
 Thus, in order to protect the confidentiality of the company, the employer forces them to stay away.
-Gardening leave is usually given to more Senior Employees, those who have access to any sensitive information within the company.
+The company usually gives gardening leave to more senior employees who have access to sensitive information.

 How Long is Garden Leave?

 Generally speaking, most companies assign a garden leave of up to six months to the employee.
 But as we mentioned, this duration depends on what is stated within the employment contract.
-Therefore, the length of the garden leave usually coincides with the notice period established within the employment contract.
+Therefore, the length usually coincides with the notice period established within the employment contract.

 Where does the term Gardening Leave come from?